 STEM STAT: How many males and females participated in this survey?
 What is the best way to figure out a percentage for these questions?
 What percentage of boys drank alcohol?
 What percentage of girls drank?
 What might account for this gender gap?

-Analyze: Why did 87 percent of students not give an answer to mother’s occupation?
+Analyze: Why do you think 87 percent of students did not give an answer to mother’s occupation?
+To what extent do you believe this fact is significant?
+Why or why not?